 Since the release of Android 7.0 (Android Nougat), the platform has been one of the most reliable, flexible, user-friendly, and powerful OSes in the mobile landscape.
 Recent reports indicate that Android users are more loyal to their mobile OS than iPhone users, and Google has put its platform in a perfect position to continue its current trajectory.
-Android 9.0 (aka Android P—the name of the latest iteration has yet to be announced) should go a very long way in solidifying Google's position at the top of the mobile heap.
+Android 9.0 (aka Android Pie) should go a very long way in solidifying Google's position at the top of the mobile heap.

 SEE: Job description: Android developer (Tech Pro Research)

-Read this Android P cheat sheet to get up to speed on Google's latest offering.
-We'll update this resource periodically when there is new information about Android P.
+Read this Android Pie cheat sheet to get up to speed on Google's latest offering.
+We'll update this resource periodically when there is new information about Android Pie.

 - Android 1.5: Android Cupcake

 - Android 2.0 - 2.1: Android Eclair

 - Android 4.0 - 4.0.4: Android Ice Cream Sandwich

 - Android 4.1 - 4.3.1: Android Jelly Bean

 - Android 5.0 - 5.1.1: Android Lollipop

 - Android 6.0 - 6.0.1: Android Marshmallow